aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 ### Direct investigation of the AiiDA archive

-If there is no supplementary metadata file nor a web app available, one can also directly investigate the data layout.
+If there is no supplementary metadata file available, one can also directly investigate the data and its layout.

 First, check the AiiDA groups: